EricGebhart/Simple_Process_REPL/README.md

 ### yaml datastore

+The yaml datastore, is actually just a merge, of all the yaml's defined by the various modules, and by the core.yaml.

-There is this big data structure that was originally the configuration loaded from a YAML file.
+It is a data structure that was originally the configuration loaded from a YAML file.
 It still is.
 But it's also where processes and extensions can put stateful data that they are keeping track of or using.
 So config, is for stuff you want to define in a file, and you mostly don't change.